yzziizzy/gpuedit/DEVELOPMENT.md

 * bugz: statusbar widgets drawn on top of each other
 * bugz: buffer open/scroll is off by 1 (GBEC linesOnScreen unset)
 * bugz: C-w not closing buffers (PromptAndClose needs MessagePipe conversion)
-* bugz: session adds an extra fuzzy matcher to second pane
-* bugz: light theme cursor is still white (invisible)
 * bugz: C-d comment not pushed into undo stack
 * bugz: redo of single paste is multiple commands
 * bugz: smartfind not starting with selection
+* bugz: selection is created when grepopener opens a file

 * render whitespace characters